mack-aroni/javascript-webcrawler/README.md

 Webcrawler in Javascript with Jest test suite

-Intially this version is mean to recursively crawl and document the number of times a specific path in a host.
+Intially this version is mean to recursively crawl and displays the web structure of the site in html